BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 For example, if you copy a note from project 1 using an instrument called "Piano", FamiStudio will look for an instrument named "Piano" in the second.
 If it finds one, it will assume it is the same (even though it might not be).
 If no "Piano" instrument is found, it will offer you to create it for you.

-This can be used as a way of transfering instruments from one project to another.
+This can be used as a way of transferring instruments from one project to another.
 Place a few notes using all the instruments you can to transfer.
 Copy them and paste them in the second project.

 ## Special paste

 "Special paste" is a more advanced form of pasting.
-It is used to to do things like pasting notes without their associated effets or volume track (or vice-versa), or to just paste specific effects.
+It is used to to do things like pasting notes without their associated effects or volume track (or vice-versa), or to just paste specific effects.
 You can use a "special paste" by pressing **Ctrl+Shift+V**.
 This will open a popup dialog.

 ![](images/PasteSpecial.png#center)